proxyapps/proxyapps.github.io/_pages/standards.md

 **Recommended**: Easy integration with Spack.
 This should be handled through the above requirements.

+### Design

+**Recommended**: Follow DRY (Don't Repeat Yourself) practices and refactor code common or beneficial to multiple applications into library dependencies

+**Recommended**: Where possible, minimize the code base as much as possible without negating the intended purpose of the proxy application.
+A larger codebase may allow for further exploration of the design space but adds to the difficulty of working with the proxy.
+A suggested goal is to have an application with fewer than 10k lines of code.

 ## Three Expected Running Modes to be specified